Economy of Minnesota: Nonprofits

 The following table lists the Minnesota-based non-profit organizations among the largest 400 in the U.S. by 2006 private donations.

 Private companies

 The following table lists the privately held companies headquartered in Minnesota with 2007 revenues over $1 billion.

 Public companies

 The following table lists the public companies headquartered in Minnesota with 2010 revenues placing them in the 1000 largest U.S. companies.

+By employment in Minnesota

+As of 2025, Minnesota's largest employers were:

 Energy use and production

 The state does not produce any petroleum of its own but boasts the largest oil refinery of any non-oil-producing state, the Pine Bend Refinery.
 As of 2001, Minnesotans were using a total of 7.2 e6USgal of gasoline per day, and fuel use rises in the region by about 2% annually.
 About 70% of the gasoline fuel used in the state comes from Pine Bend and the nearby St. Paul Park Refinery, while most of the rest comes from a combination of the Mandan Refinery in North Dakota, and the Superior Refinery in Superior, Wisconsin.
 40 to 50% of Pine Bend's output is used within the state.
 Flint Hills is currently planning a $100 million expansion to increase capacity at the plant to about 330000 oilbbl/d.
 Petroleum from the north comes to the state through one of the longest pipelines in the world, the Lakehead Pipeline and the Minnesota Pipeline.
 Additional crude comes from the south via the Wood River Pipeline.